razankh24/robot-s-LED-eyes-/README.md

 the code i used is simple and can be developed furthermore.

-arduino digtal input is connected to transistor base with a risestor, the collecter is connected to the ground, and emitter to the cathode the anode is connected to the arduino with a risestor
+arduino digtal input is connected to transistor base with a risestor, the collecter is connected to the ground, and emitter to the cathode
+,the anode is connected to the arduino with a risestor